tcltk/tklib/modules/tablelist/README.txt

 Install the package as a subdirectory of one of the directories given by the "auto_path" variable.
-For example, you can install it as a directory at the same level as the Tcl and Tk script libraries.
-The locations of these library directories are given by the "tcl_library" and "tk_library" variables, respectively.
+For example, you can install it as a subdirectory of the "lib" directory within your Tcl/Tk installation.

-To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist7.4.1.tar.gz":
+To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist7.5.tar.gz":

-    gunzip -c tablelist7.4.1.tar.gz | tar -xf -
+    gunzip -c tablelist7.5.tar.gz | tar -xf -

 On most UNIX systems this can be replaced with

-    tar -zxf tablelist7.4.1.tar.gz
+    tar -zxf tablelist7.5.tar.gz

-Both commands will create a directory named "tablelist7.4.1 with the subdirectories "demos", "doc", and "scripts".
+Both commands will create a directory named "tablelist7.5 with the subdirectories "demos", "doc", and "scripts".

-On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist7_4_1.zip" into the directory "tablelist7.4.1", with the subdirectories "demos", "doc", and "scripts".
+On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist7_5.zip" into the directory "tablelist7.5", with the subdirectories "demos", "doc", and "scripts".

 The file "tablelistEdit.tcl" in the "scripts" directory is only needed for applications making use of interactive cell editing.
 Similarly, the file "tablelistMove.tcl" in the same directory is only required for scripts invoking the "move" or "movecolumn" tablelist command.
-Finally, the file "tablelistThemes.tcl" is only needed for applications using the package Tablelist_tile (see next section).
+Finally, the file "tablelistThemes.tcl" is only needed for applications using the Tablelist_tile package (see next section).

 How to Use It?
 --------------